aleshaleksey/fansys23/07-magic-and-spellcasting.md

 ### Kinetic

 Kinetic magic covers a wide range of spells whose effects are activated by a precise and well defined series of motions.
 Kinetic magic covers all spells with no "incantation" component.
 Spells cast through kinetic spellcasting cannot be affected by "stilled spell".
-Kinetic components seem to increase the potence of a spell, therefore spells which are not constrained by other considerations (eg close combat spells), tend to use kinetic components and be compatible with this type of magic.
+Kinetic components seem to increase the potency of a spell, therefore spells which are not constrained by other considerations (eg close combat spells), tend to use kinetic components and be compatible with this type of magic.

 For every level of Spellcasting: Kinetic, a character learns 1 compatible spell.
 On taking Kinetic I a character also gains 3 compatible MP zero spells.